How to Get a Pearl Cockatiel: Breeding Guide for Beginners in 2025

 Socialization and Training

 Pearl cockatiels are known for their docile personalities, making them excellent pets.
 Socialization from a young age is important to prevent fearfulness and encourage bonding with human caretakers.
+During training or social interactions, male cockatiels may stick their chest out and strut, displaying confidence and trying to attract attention.
 Training sessions can also be a fun way to interact with your birds and teach them simple tricks or commands.

 cinnamon pearl cockatiel playing